jbbarth/redmine_drafts/README.md

 ## Install

-You can first take a look at general instructions for plugins "here":http://www.redmine.org/wiki/redmine/Plugins.
+You can first take a look at general instructions for plugins [here](http://www.redmine.org/wiki/redmine/Plugins).

 Then :
 * clone this repository in your vendor/plugins directory ; if you have a doubt you put it at the good level, you can check you have a vendor/plugins/redmine_drafts/init.rb file
-* run the migrations from your redmine root directory with command : @RAILS_ENV=production rake db:migrate_plugins@
+* run the migrations from your redmine root directory with command : `RAILS_ENV=production rake db:migrate_plugins`
 * restart your Redmine instance (depends on how you host it)

 ## Contribute